AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/creating_smart_contracts.rst

 **Steps of creating smart contracts**

 The following content will walk you through the basics of writing a smart contract; this process contains essentially four steps:

--  **create the project**: generate the contract template using **AElf Boilerplate**’s code generator.
+-  **create the project**: generate the contract template using **AElf Boilerplate**\ ’s code generator.

--  **Defining the contract**: the methods and types needed in your contract should be defined in a protobuf file, following typical protobuf syntax.
+-  **defining the contract**: the methods and types needed in your contract should be defined in a protobuf file, following typical protobuf syntax.

 -  **generate the code**: build the project to generate the base contract code from the proto definition.

 -  **extend the generated code**: implement the logic of the contract methods.

 The ``Greeter`` contract is a very simple contract that exposes a ``Greet`` method that simply logs to the console and returns a “Hello